Larry Dixon (dragster driver): Sponsor Change

 In 2007 Miller Lite choose to leave Don Prudhomme Racing and stay with Penske Racing in the NASCAR Sprint Cup Series (then called "NEXTEL Cup").
-Larry Dixon then got a sponsorship on February 8, 2007 from SkyTel Wireless.
+Larry Dixon then got a sponsorship on February 8, 2007, from SkyTel Wireless.
 In 2008, when teammate Tommy Johnson Jr. left to drive for the re-retired Kenny Bernstein in the Monster Energy Drink Dodge Charger, Dixon got the sponsorship of the U.S. Smokeless Tobacco Co.

 After Leaving the Snake

 Dixon bought out the last year of his contract with Snake Racing, in order to sign with Al-Anabi as driver of the Qatar/Al-Anabi-sponsored top fuel dragster.
 His crew chief is Jason McCulloch, son of Funny Car legend and fellow crew chief Ed "The Ace" McCulloch.
 Dixon's Funny Car teammate is Del Worsham.

 Out of nine final round appearances in 2009, Dixon won five, including winning the Gatornationals in Gainesville, Florida and was runner-up to Tony Schumacher at the Mac Tools U.S. Nationals.
 Dixon finished 2009 just two points behind NHRA Full Throttle Drag Racing Series champion Schumacher.

 Dixon would go on to win the 2010 Top Fuel championship, netting twelve event wins, including three during the Countdown to the Championship.

 In 108 career final round appearances, Dixon has won 61 (54%).
 At the end of 2011, Dixon had compiled 637 round wins.

 At the end of the 2011 season, Dixon and Al-Anabi racing agreed to mutually separate.
 The reasons of this mutual decision are private team matters; no further was provided.
 Dixon spent much of 2012 on the sidelines before switching to a part-time Australian team, Rapisarda Racing, where he set the fastest official quarter-mile drag race at 4.503 seconds with a 332.18 MPH record in Australia, where ANDRA races the distance at circuits that are possible.
 Dixon made starts for Bob Vandergriff in the NHRA for 2014 and 2015, even fighting throat cancer in a battle which he won, finishing fourth in 2015 before losing his ride at the end of 2015.
-He returned to Rapisarda for IHRA races in Australia, winning the City of Ipswich Winternationals.
+He returned to Rapisarda for IHRA races in Australia, winning the City of Ipswich Winternationals at Willowbank Raceway.

+NHRA ban

-In 2017 Larry Dixon was banned by the NHRA after showing off a two-seater dragster meant to give rides to customers as part of a "drag racing experience."
+In 2017 Larry Dixon was banned by the NHRA after showing off a two-seater dragster, meant to give rides to customers as part of a "drag racing experience", with an unauthorized NHRA chassis inspection tag.
 Larry Dixon responded in 2019 by filing a lawsuit against the NHRA, claiming that the sport banned him as part of an effort to control the market on two seater dragster experiences.
 In 2020 a judge dismissed much of Dixon's lawsuit.